cameron5906/buddy-cli/README.md

 #### Abilities

 Want to go even further than your own shell's capabilities?
-Well, Buddy is quite capable.
+Well, Buddy is quite capable of performing more specialized tasks.

 - **[TODO] Browsing:** Enable Buddy to utilize Chrome to search the web and interact with webpages for research tasks.
 - **[TODO] Analysis:** Give Buddy the ability to read and understand spreadsheets, PDFs, and images.